 You get more bang for the buck if you grow peppers from seeds.
 Start them indoors in late winter, then move them to garden beds after spring works its magic on the temperature of the outdoor air and soil.
 Transplant the young pepper plants about 18 to 24 inches apart.
 How many to plant?
 A dozen plants may provide enough peppers for the average family, but with the incredible variety available, you may want to plant more.

 Don't put them outside too early when they could be killed by a frost.
 They do best when night temperatures stay consistently above 55 degrees Fahrenheit.
 You can help your young peppers keep their roots warm by transplanting them into raised beds, mulching them well and using floating row covers.

 If you beef up the garden soil before you transplant the peppers, you'll likely have a healthier crop.
 Be sure the soil is well-drained, and work in organic compost for more fertile soil.
 Fertilize at the time of transplant, then again after the first peppers are set.
 Irrigation?
 It's essential to keep the soil uniformly moist, right up through harvest.
 Water regularly, especially during dry periods.

 When to Pick a Peck

-Time from planting is an important indicator of when the green bell peppers can be picked.
+Keep your eyes on the calendar.
+Time from planting is an important indicator of when your peppers can be harvested.
 Make a note of when the plants were started.
-In most cases, bell peppers approach maturity and are ready to be harvested approximately 70 to 75 days after planting.
-Once this date has arrived, start checking the bell peppers for signs of ripeness.
+Peppers are generally ripe between 70 to 84 days later, depending in part on the type of peppers.